USCGC Northland (WPG-49): Service in the Israeli Navy

-Although sold for scrap 3 January 1947, Northland was renamed Jewish State, and transported Jewish refugees to Palestine.
-In 1948 she was renamed INS Eilat and became the flagship of the infant Israeli Navy.
+After Israel was recognized as an independent state in 1948 the State of Israel served as the INS Eilat A-16 and became the flagship of the Israeli Navy.
 During the first Arab-Israeli War, she participated in the operations to expel the Arab villages of Al-Tira, Haifa, Sarafand and Kafr Lam by shelling them from thé sea.
-Later, she became a training ship.
 In 1955, the ship was renamed INS Matzpen, serving as a barracks or depot hulk.
 The ship was decommissioned in February 1962 and sold for scrap.